Principles underlying financial-statement reporting and notes

 Shareholdings on which VP Bank Group exercises a material influence are recorded using the equity method.
 A material influence is generally assumed to exist whenever VP Bank Group holds, directly or indirectly, 20 to 50 per cent of voting rights.

-According to the equity method of accounting, the shares of an enterprise are accounted for at acquisition cost as of the date of acquisition.
-After acquisition, the carrying value of the associated company is increased or reduced by the Group’s share of the profits or losses and of the non-income-statement-related movements in the shareholders’ equity of the associated company.
+According to the equity method of accounting, the shares of an entity are accounted for at acquisition cost.
+After acquisition, the carrying value of the associate is increased or reduced by the Group’s share of the profits or losses and of the non-income-statement-related movements in the shareholders’ equity of the associate.

-In applying the equity method, the Group ascertains whether it is necessary to recognise an additional impairment loss for its investments in associated companies.
-As of each balance-sheet date, the Group ascertains whether objective indications exist that the investment in an associated company may be value-impaired.
-Should this be the case, the differ- ence between the realisable value of the share in the associated company and its carrying value is recorded as a charge to income.
+After applying the equity method, the Group ascertains whether it is necessary to recognise an additional impairment loss for its investments in associates.
+As of each balance-sheet date, the Group determines whether objective indications exist that the investment in an associated company may be value-impaired.
+Should this be the case, the difference between the realisable value of the share in the associate and its carrying value is dealt with in the income statement.

 3.2.
 General principles